 Put to sea in 1798, Old Ironsides is the oldest commissioned warship afloat in the world, and during the years since she left Boston for the first time, she has seen plenty of action.
 She was the flagship of the Third Mediterranean Squadron in the early nineteenth century and the protector of the U.S. merchant shipping industry.

 She fought in the War of 1812, where she earned her famous nickname ‘Ironsides’ when cannonballs from the British ship Guerriere bounced off the side of the ship.
-During its long career the USS Constitution won an imazing 42 battles and lost none.
+During its long career, the USS Constitution won an amazing 42 battles and lost none.